LK00100100/coffee-quest/README.md

 # tomb-of-the-mask-clone

-Tomb of the mask clone.
+You are a coder in a big city office.
 You must code and you need coffee.
-The coffee machine is broken so you must wander the office and consume raw coffee beans for caffeine.
+The coffee machine is broken so you must illegally wander the deep inner bowels of the office and find enough machine parts to repair the machine.
+You must dodge various dangers to achieve your mission.

+- wsad - move (can't stop)

+Inspired by "Tomb of the Mask"

 ## Writing Code

 `npm install` once.

-Then use `npm run watch`
+Then use `npm start` (will reload on changes)

-edit files in `src/`

 ## etc